 Boracay is not just about it being one of the best tourist destinations.

-Boracay is an ecosystem--and in it are people, culture and nature.
+Boracay is, foremost, a living ecosystem--and in it are people, culture and nature.

-Boracay is ALSO about the Ati tribe that have lived in this island long before it has claimed its spot in the world map.
+Boracay is ALSO about the Ati tribe that have inhabited this island long before it has claimed its spot in the world map.

 To Dexter, may God grant you justice that you truly deserve.
 May the Eternal Light shine upon you.
 I pray that your tribe continue to thrive and wake up one day to see the dawn without the fear from harassment and intimidation.